dataviruset/sm-hosties/hosties2/readme.txt

 For integration there are two natives provided: IsClientRebel and IsClientInLastRequest.
 For adding custom LRs there are three natives provided: AddLastRequestToList, RemoveLastRequestFromList, and ProcessAllLastRequests.
+Feel free to have a look at lastrequest_shotgunwars.sp as it can be used as a reference to last request scripting.

 General Chat Commands:
 !rules